michaeluno/admin-page-framework/readme.txt

 Check out [the issues](https://github.com/michaeluno/admin-page-framework/issues?labels=enhancement&page=1&state=open) on GitHub labeled *enhancement*.

 == Changelog ==

+= 3.4.3 =
+- Fixed a bug that page meta boxes could not be added by in-page tab.

 = 3.4.2 - 2014/12/08 =
 - Added the ability to automatically update the preview element of an image field when an image URL is manually typed without using the upload window.